ghiscoding/slickgrid-react/README.md

 [![Actions Status](https://github.com/ghiscoding/slickgrid-react/workflows/CI%20Build/badge.svg)](https://github.com/ghiscoding/slickgrid-react/actions)

 ### Brief introduction
 One of the best JavasSript datagrid [SlickGrid](https://github.com/mleibman/SlickGrid), which was originally developed by @mleibman, is now available to React.
 SlickGrid beats most other datagrids in terms of features, customizability and performance (it can easily deal with even a million row).
-Slickgrid-React is a wrapper on top of SlickGrid and it requires [Slickgrid-Universal](https://github.com/ghiscoding/slickgrid-universal/) dependency since the original one was put on pause by its original author for personal reasons and originally we used the `6pac/SlickGrid` fork but that was dropped in v4.0, so we no longer need external SlickGrid dependencies anymore apart from Slickgrid-Universal since [v4.0](https://github.com/ghiscoding/slickgrid-react/releases/tag/v4.0.2).
+Slickgrid-React is a wrapper on top of SlickGrid and it requires [Slickgrid-Universal](https://github.com/ghiscoding/slickgrid-universal/) dependency, originally we used the `6pac/SlickGrid` fork but that was dropped in >=7.0, so we no longer need external SlickGrid dependencies anymore apart from Slickgrid-Universal since [v4.0](https://github.com/ghiscoding/slickgrid-react/releases/tag/v4.0.2).
 Also, SlickGrid was recently refactored to be browser native, which means that jQuery is no longer required in Slickgrid-React v3.0 and higher.

 ## Documentation
 📘 [Documentation](https://ghiscoding.gitbook.io/slickgrid-react/getting-started/quick-start) website powered by GitBook.